turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 * create and checkout a new branch
 * switch between branches
 * merge local branches to local master
+* access earlier commits
+* examine the difference between current state of a file and the last commit

 #### Github

 * explain the purpose of Github
-* clone a repository from Github
 * create a remote on Github
 * push a repository to Github from the command line
+* clone a repository from Github
+* git log, show, merge

 ## Structure

 * 20 - What is Git?
-* 10 - Dotfiles
+* 10 - A Basic Git Workflow
 * 45 - Git in Practice
 * 100 - Independent Git Practice
 * 5 - Wrapup